JDN89/vue-dotnet-issue-tracker/README.md

 # issue-tracker
-- Project I made to practice DDD and thin Controllers using MediatR with ASP.NET MVC
+- Project I made to practice Clean Architecture (Robert C. Martin ) and thin Controllers using MediatR with ASP.NET MVC
 - Fronted is made with the vue composition API and script setup
-- I tried to incorporate some form of Domain Driven Design into this project

 <br/>